CSS Custom Highlight API Module Level 1

 On the other hand, the user agent must not adjust the boundary points of StaticRanges in response to DOM changes, nor can they be modified by the author after creation.
 The user agent is expected to store the actual StaticRanges, rather than backing them up with live Ranges.

 Updating all Range objects as the DOM is modified has a significant performance cost.
-Authors who intend to observe DOM changes and react to them by adjusting or recreating the ranges in their custom highlights are strongly encouraged to user StaticRanges in order to avoid this costly but unnecessary step.
+Authors who intend to observe DOM changes and react to them by adjusting or recreating the ranges in their custom highlights are strongly encouraged to use StaticRanges in order to avoid this costly but unnecessary step.

 Conversely, authors who use StaticRanges should observe and react to DOM changes, by discarding stale ranges or custom highlights and recreating new ones.